 \subsubsection{LSTM model}

-A recurrent neural network (RNN) is a prominent deep learning model that can be used to model time series data \citep{cho2014learning}.
-RNNs feature a recurrent (context) layer $h$ to cater for memory for preserving state information for output $y$ during processing of a sequence data $x = (x_1,...,x_t)$.
+RNNs feature a recurrent (context) layer $h$ that acts as a memory for preserving state information for output $y$ during the processing of a sequence of data, $x = (x_1,...,x_t)$.
 The hidden layer $h_t$ stores the previous hidden result to update the weight $w_{h h}$ to process the $x_t$ in next time step and output $y_t$, as shown in Figure \ref{fig:RNNframe} and given by

 where $w$ is the weight in different layers, $f_1$ and $f_2$ are the activation function, and $b$ is the bias.